 Many symptoms of having an underactive thyroid gland (hypothyroidism) can be caused by a low level of thyroxine.
 Basically, many body functions slow down.
 Not all symptoms develop in all cases.

-- Symptoms that commonly occur include:
+- Symptoms and signs that commonly occur include:

 - Weight gain